zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/create/create.md

 Estimated Lab Time: 2 minutes

 ### About Oracle Cloud Infrastructure GoldenGate Deployments
 A Oracle Cloud Infrastructure GoldenGate deployment manages the resources it requires to function.
-You can stop and start GoldenGate deployments, resulting in the stopping and starting of billing and metering.
 The GoldenGate deployment also lets you access the GoldenGate deployment console, where you can access the OCI GoldenGate deployment console to create and manage Extracts and Replicats.

 ### Objectives